greghesp/ha-bambulab/README.md

 [Want to contribute to ha-bambulab?](https://docs.page/greghesp/ha-bambulab/misc/contributing)

-If you feel this integration was valuable and want to support it in other ways, you can [buy me a coffee](https://Ko-fi.com/adriangarside).
+If you feel this integration was valuable and want to support it in other ways, you can [buy Adrian a coffee](https://Ko-fi.com/adriangarside).

 ## Setup